Edit

-Cross-origin resource sharing (CORS) can sometimes present challenges for the apps and APIs you publish through the Microsoft Entra application proxy.
+Cross-origin resource sharing (CORS) can present challenges for the apps and APIs you publish through Microsoft Entra application proxy.
 This article discusses Microsoft Entra application proxy CORS issues and solutions.

-Browser security usually prevents a web page from making AJAX requests to another domain.
-This restriction is called the same-origin policy, and prevents a malicious site from reading sensitive data from another site.
+Browser security usually prevents a webpage from making requests to another domain.
+This restriction is called the same-origin policy.
+The policy prevents a malicious site from reading sensitive data from another site.
 However, sometimes you might want to let other sites call your web API.
-CORS is a W3C standard that lets a server relax the same-origin policy and allow some cross-origin requests while rejecting others.
+CORS is a W3C standard that directs a server to allow some cross-origin requests and reject others.

-Two URLs have the same origin if they have identical schemes, hosts, and ports (RFC 6454), such as:
+Two URLs have the same origin if they have identical schemes, hosts, and ports (Request For Comments (RFC) 6454), such as in this example:

 • http://contoso.com/foo.html